 “Don’t think you can convince me that Belushi’s a choir boy.
 Miller got a call from his agent saying our star insists he be given a singing role in the movie, as well as insisting he sing in his underwear.
 This movie is quickly going south.”

-“That’s the first I’ve heard about underwear.
+“I heard about underwear.
 No one wants to see him undressed.
 Why is he calling our screenwriters?
 And, you didn’t tell me where Miller got all this salacious information.”

 “The tabloids called me to verify details.
 I was flabbergasted.
 We denied everything.”